 Issue Brief Though the immediate effects of a U.S. default can be reasonably well predicted, the significant ripple effects cannot.

-Michael Madowitz is an Economist at American Progress focusing on … economics!
-In addition to his work in support of the Economic Policy team, Michael conducts research for peer-reviewed publications in the fields of environmental economics, public finance, and macroeconomics.
-He served as a dissertation fellow with Resources for the Future, where he researched the […]
+Michael Madowitz is an Economist at American Progress whose work has focused on labor markets, tax policy, household budgeting in different phases of life, and a variety of environmental economics topics.
+In addition to his work in support of the Economic Policy team, Michael conducts research for peer-reviewed publications in the fields of environmental economics, public […]